LeastAuthority/magic-crystal/protocol.md

 For every backup, we start a "backup session".
 Every backup session has a "purpose", which is a freeform string provided by the user.
 The human doing the backup should make the "purpose" meaningful as they will use it during recovery.
-Backup sessions persist accross many invocations of the GUI.
+Backup sessions persist across many invocations of the GUI.

 Once a "purpose" is set and persistent storage arranged the user gives us the "application data".
 We do not encrypt it (it should be encrypted by the application or user first if they want that).